edwardgerhold/syntaxjs/README.md

 I leave, for hours, for days.
 Then i return and do something.
 Sometimes i left a note on my homepage, here i shouldn´t.

+I know nothing about the githup pages or the wiki.
+If i want to talk, i should move it into there.
+So the next will be a documentation here.
+And probably, the draft is out, but i didnt code yesterday and not today, i will continue.
+Removing the browser bug will take a few minutes.
+Maybe i search for ten minutes and remove it in twenty seconds.

+Whatever, i already started talking in the README.md.
+I didnt want that.
+So i leave putting a few commands into the shell up to you.
+I gonna inform you how the thing works the next days with a replaced README.md containing the internals.

 Hope not to annoy you too much with the bugs.

+---

+Notes for myself about what to write into the documentation

+A hint for myself: When restarting the README: Start clean, talk clear, precise, no commas, no personal words, just the data, the code, the bugs.
+That everyone at once understands, how the program works.
+You leave the computer after submitting this notice?
+Well, others wouldnt even write that up.
+The same for you.
+But if you take the computer again, take your time, write us an hour or two a clean and sober documentation up.

+As well as for the README i should check out the wiki and what i have got with a github account I signed 2012 but i had no project, i learned almost nothing about github.

+Working -

+* the story, from a syntaxhighlighter to a parser to a interpreter to become a useful tool
+* The main object syntaxjs
+* Starting the Shell
+* Requiring it
+* tokenize() - Explaining the tokenizer internals
+* createAst() - Explaining the parser internals
+* toValue() - Explaining the Interpreter internals
+* highlightElements() - Explaining the Highlighter with GUI
+* highlight() - Explaining the text only highlighting function returning a string with span elements
+* CSS Classes and DOM Layout of the Highlighter
+* toJsLang() - How the AST is recursivly retransformed into a string

+Open Tasks -

+* compile() - The missing piece and what i have done to make sure, it is feasible to add the compiler later
+* Heap Model		- theoretically complete, most is about load and store, hashing datastructures, and bitflags to reduce size
+* Byte Code Model 	- at the beginning i asked myself "self-defined opcodes?" "is there something" meanwhile the program progressed
+* Garbage Collection    - how i implemented a mark and sweep gc on a typed array in about hundred lines of code a little earlier

+More Internals -

+* My AMD "Model" - Why my module system with the exports is weak and sucks - how it works and what i experience with

+* My Data Structures - I use Arrays as List, if the Specification says List i used an Array.
+		    If the specification says Array, it is a special defined Object called "ArrayExoticObject".
+		    If i can use stringkeys, i replace Lists with Object Literals to save complexity like O(n) .indexOfs.

+* Identifiers and Names - I broke almost every rule with Capitalizing Most.
+And a handful of Datastructures use new, the others Object.create.
+Why i don´t like my own inconsistency, but can live with it.

+* My LLVM Dream - How i dreamed to compile the engine later from JavaScript to C++.

+* BUGLIST
+* All open bugs.

+    For that i should also check out the github bugtracker to

+---

+Hope not to annoy you too much with the notes.

+I couldnt free my mind to reflect about redoing the page otherwise.

+While typing i have a strong wish to fetch the vocabulary book from the shelf, it is needed here.

+Ok, i submit this **** now and restart with the documentation.